 Toronto Hydro or its representatives will notify you of the results of our investigation in writing, with information supporting our position.

-If you wish to challenge the position taken by Toronto Hydro, your claim will be re-reviewed by Toronto Hydro’s Claims Supervisor and its Legal Services department.
+If you wish to challenge the position taken by Toronto Hydro, your claim will be re-reviewed by Toronto Hydro’s Claims Manager or their delegate.
 You'll be notified of Toronto Hydro’s position within 30 business days.

 In the event your claim is subsequently denied and you wish to continue pursuing the claim, you may elect to proceed with a legal action.
 In accordance with the Limitations Act, 2002 you have two years from the date of loss in which to file a claim with the Courts.